anyrun/anyrun-integration-rapid7/README.md

 This repository contains official connectors developed by ANY.RUN for seamless integration with Rapid7 products.
 The highlight is the ANY.RUN Threat Intelligence Feed Connector for Rapid7 InsightIDR, which delivers fresh,
 high-confidence IOCs directly from ANY.RUN’s interactive malware sandbox into InsightIDR Community Threats,
 empowering faster detection and response.
+There are two ways to use it: Python and PowerShell script

 Technical details and setup instructions can be found in the corresponding subfolder.